jwelrynewone/docs/Collateral-Ratio.md

 ## Collateral Ratio Structure

-* Matrix is an over-collateralized but capital efficient protocol.
+* Matrix protocol does not try to target collateral ratio while trying to be 1:1 capital efficient protocol.
-* Yet contrary to Maker's DAI, the protocol has no target collateral ratio.
 * The way governance can influence the collateral ratio is through the structure of the slippage for IAs and HAs,
 * For IAs the transaction fees taken from users minting and burning stablecoins
 * For HAs joining or exiting the protocol.